-The main distinguishing aspect of the currencies is the process of transaction.
+The main distinguishing aspect of the currencies is the process of the transaction.
 Transaction confirmation takes some time with about 10 minutes per transaction of BTC and just 2.5 minutes for LTC.
-The thing is that Litecoin uses SegWit or segregated witness — data segregation built to increases transaction speed, while only 40% of Bitcoin transactions use the same technology.
+The thing is that Litecoin uses SegWit or segregated witness—data segregation built to increases transaction speed, while only 40% of Bitcoin transactions use the same technology.

 As a result, to save their time, some merchants may prefer to accept Litecoin.
 Others, on the other hand, claim that quick cryptocurrency transactions are less safer: the issue is moot, but the difference is clear.

 The Technical Aspect

 Obviously, Bitcoin and Litecoin are technically different.
-Bitcoin is built with the help of SHA-256 algorithm, while Litecoin relies on Scrypt.
-The first one is considered to be more complex Because Scrypt allows regular miners often using CPUs (central processing units) or GPUs (graphics processing units), Litecoin is typically a more easily accessible way to mine coins than Bitcoin.
+Bitcoin is built with the help of the SHA-256 algorithm, while Litecoin relies on Scrypt.
+The first one is considered to be more complex because Scrypt allows regular miners to use CPUs (central processing units) or GPUs (graphics processing units), Litecoin has a more easily accessible way to mine coins than Bitcoin does.

 The number of total coins is another distinction.
 While Bitcoin can produce a total of 21 million coins, Litecoin is able to produce up to 84 million coins.
-Though you may think this is one of advantages of Litecoin, its amount doesn’t play much role, because both BTC and LTC are highly divisible and the minimum quantity of Bitcoin to transfer is the so-called «satoshi» — one hundred millionth of a Bitcoin.
+Though you may think this is one of the advantages of Litecoin, its amount doesn’t play much role, because both BTC and LTC are highly divisible and the minimum quantity of Bitcoin to transfer is the so-called «satoshi» — one hundred millionths of a Bitcoin.

 Now you know the differences between BTC and LTC, but don’t forget that the market is constantly changing, so nobody can tell you whether Bitcoin or Litecoin is a better investment.
 However, both cryptocurrencies are reliable and suitable for online transactions.
 Especially with NOWPayments: sign up in a click and start accepting payments in BTC and LTC today.